ArantesJoao/wrapt-challenge/README.md

 ## Disclaimer:
 I wanted to mention that I initially tried to complete the challenge using RedwoodJS according to the recommendation to read about it.
 I took the time to go through the RedwoodJS tutorial, and the code for that can be found in the repository [here](https://github.com/ArantesJoao/redwoodblog).
 However, while trying to initiate the main project using RedwoodJS, I encountered multiple errors, mainly linked to the CLI commands.
 While I observed similar issues on their forums, especially regarding generating scaffolds and SDLs, I understand that these challenges are likely due to my unfamiliarity with their specific patterns and best practices.

+Additionally, while the challenge mentioned using S3, I chose to use Firebase for this submission.
+The only reason was that S3 required a credit card for setup, because of their pay-as-you-use model, whereas Firebase offered a free plan without needing credit card information.
+That being said, I'm quite familiar with the AWS S3 SDK and use it extensively in my current job.
+I'm confident in implementing and integrating S3 services when required.

 While I am sure I can learn and effectively use RedwoodJS and GraphQL given some time, I wanted to ensure I provided a solution in a timely manner.
 So, I've completed the challenge using Next.js, Prisma, and React.